Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Experiments

-\paragraph{Evaluation Metrics} The reconstruction quality is evaluated by three widely used metrics: the Peak Signal-to-Noise Ratio (PSNR), the Structural Similarity Index Measure (SSIM), and the Learned Perceptual Image Patch Similarity (LPIPS).
-PSNR computes the signal preservation level via pixel-wise mean squared error, SSIM measures the statistical structural similarity, and LPIPS estimates the human perceptual difference based on features extracted from pre-trained neural networks \cite{Zhang_2018_CVPR_lpips}.
-The compression ratio is measured by the final model size in megabytes (MB), which includes all components: coordinates, abstract features, scaling controllers, and MLP parameters.
+\paragraph{Evaluation metrics} The reconstruction quality is evaluated by three widely used metrics: the Peak Signal-to-Noise Ratio (PSNR), the Structural Similarity Index Measure (SSIM), and the Learned Perceptual Image Patch Similarity (LPIPS) \cite{Zhang_2018_CVPR_lpips}.
+The compression is measured by the final model size in megabytes (MB).
+The reported reconstruction quality metrics represent the average value computed between the ground-truth images (from test sets) and the rendered images from the model.

-\paragraph{Implementation Details} \ours is implemented in PyTorch \cite{paszke2019pytorch} using the Inria 3DGS repository \cite{kerbl20233dgs} as a starting point.
-Parameters of the model are trained using the Adam optimizer \cite{kingma2014adam}.
-The loss coefficients in \cref{eq:training_loss} are set to $\lambda_{s}=0.2$, and $\lambda_{q}=10^{-3}$.
-The thresholds for densification are set to $\tau_{g_k} = 2^k{\times}10^{-4}$ where $k=1,2,\ldots,5$, and the opacity pruning threshold is $\tau_{o}=5\times 10^{-3}$.
-We fix the feature $\vf$ dimensionality to $n_f=8$, and all scenes are discretized with $R=16$ recursions for coordinate compression.
-Additional implementation details, including learning rate (lr) values, lr schedules, and MLP architectures, are provided in \cref{app:implementation_details}.

-\ours is stored as multiple components: {\em (i)}~occupancy-octree data as bit strings to represent quantized coordinates $\hat{\vx}$), {\em (ii)}~binary arithmetic codes representing compressed features $\hat{\vf}$ and scalling controllers $\hat{\vs}$, {\em (iii)}~MLP architecture/weights ($\MLP_{o}, \MLP_{c}, \MLP_{s}, \MLP_{r}$), and {\em (iv)}~additional metadata (\ie, the lower and upper bounds of the scene, number of recursions $R$).
-The total \ours size reported in this paper is the size of a single zip file containing all these four components (following the 3DGS.zip survey \cite{bagdasarian20253dgszip}). \cref{table:size_of_components} represents the size of each component in \ours for the {\it Garden} scene.
-The reported reconstruction quality metrics represent the average value computed between the ground-truth images (from test sets) and the rendered images from the compressed model.
+\paragraph{Storage} \ours is stored as multiple components: {\em (i)}~occupancy-octree data as bit strings to represent quantized coordinates $\hat{\vx}$, {\em (ii)}~binary arithmetic codes representing compressed features $\hat{\vf}$ and scaling controllers $\hat{\vs}$, {\em (iii)}~MLP architecture/weights ($\MLP_{o}$, $\MLP_{c}$, $\MLP_{s}$, $\MLP_{r}$, $\MLP_{oct}$, $\MLP_{h}$), and {\em (iv)}~additional metadata (\ie, the lower and upper bounds of the scene, the recursion depth $R$ and $Hash(\cdot)$).
+The total \ours size reported in this paper is the size of a single zip file containing all these four components (following the 3DGS.zip survey \cite{bagdasarian20253dgszip}). \cref{table:size_of_components} showns the size of each component in \ours averaged over scenes.